 2024 • Terracotta clay

-Inspired on an idea I saw on Pinterest, this is stand for soap or cleaning sponge.
-Was also on of the most complex pieces I've made.
+Inspired by an idea I saw on Pinterest, this is a stand for soap or cleaning sponge.
+Was also one of the most complex pieces I've made.

 2024 • White clay